The National Consumers League’s annual guide to help working teens stay safe in the workplace

 - In Rapid City, South Dakota in April 2004, a 41-year-old man was charged with murdering a 21-year-old woman who came to his home to sell magazines.

-Working in unknown neighborhoods poses risks, especially if you are carrying money from sales or goods to sell.
+Working in unknown neighborhoods poses risks, especially if you are carrying money from sales or have goods to sell.

 - Although she was not part of a traveling sales crew, a 12-year-old selling candy for a school fundraiser in a Jacksonville, Florida neighborhood in March 2009 was robbed by three individuals who drove up to her in a car.